-Vice principals deal with discipline issues, and student progress toward graduation.
+Vice principals deal with discipline issues and student progress toward graduation.
 They will be available to help resolve a conflict with a teacher or other staff member after the guidelines listed above have been followed.
-Vice principals are the first contact for students with emotional or personal problems.
+In addition to the Wellness Center, vice principals are also also a contact for students with emotional or personal problems.